cloudprober/cloudprober/docs/content/docs/about/index.md

 ## Built for Scale

-Cloudprober was built to probe 100s of 1000s of endponts (IPs and HTTP URLs), while keeping resources, and more importantly, management overhead very very low.
-That's the reason Cloudprober tries to be frgual with resources, maximizes resources utilization relying heavily on Go concurrency, supports probing large number of targets in parallel at a high freuency (in milliseconds), minimizes the need of frequent rollouts by supporting dynamic targets discovery, has native implementations for common probe types, and so on.
+Cloudprober was built to probe 100s of 1000s of endpoints (IPs and HTTP URLs), while keeping resources, and more importantly, management overhead very very low.
+That's the reason Cloudprober tries to be frugal with the resources, maximizes resources utilization relying heavily on Go concurrency, supports probing large number of targets in parallel at a high frequency (in milliseconds), minimizes the need of frequent rollouts by supporting dynamic targets discovery, has native implementations for common probe types, and so on.

 ## Beyond Google and Open-Source